ng-/ng/readme.md

 	}
 ```

-##### Asymmetry
+##### Asymmetry:
-Using the client & server properties in tandom, one can create an injectable service that acts differently on the client and on the server, this is especially helpful for things like authentication where the server can check on what the client did.
+Using the client & server properties in tandom, one can create an injectable service that acts differently on the client and on the server, as in this authentication example below.
 ```javascript
 .factory.client('login', function($http)
 {